Programmatic Advertising

 4. Slow page performance – Heavy pages delay ad rendering, so users scroll past placements before the creative loads.

-5. Cross-browser inconsistencies – Different browsers expose viewport data in slightly different ways, resulting in small but noticeable variations in reporting.
+5. Cross-browser inconsistencies – Different browsers expose viewport data in slightly different ways, resulting in slight but noticeable variations in reporting.

 6. Vendor measurement discrepancies – IAS, Moat, DoubleVerify, and others employ similar logic but differ in their sampling or thresholds, resulting in results that rarely match perfectly.